 When I was younger, I was not a fan of carrots.
 I didn’t like them raw or cooked.
 It’s funny because now that I am older, I love carrots; both cooked and raw for snacking.
 Now that my taste buds have grown up I have been experiencing with different spices with my dishes, and it’s amazing how they can transform a meal!
-Here, I roasted carrots spiced with turmeric and wow, the flavors are like ‘POW’!
+Here, I roasted carrots spiced with turmeric, and wow, the flavors are like ‘POW’!
 Instead of adding roasted carrots to our dinner, I was craving a mash of some sort and decided to blend the carrots with coconut oil and water.
-Blending it made a flavorful purée that was the perfect side for our dinner!
+Blending it made a flavorful purée that was the perfect side of our dinner!

 To get a little more protein in our meal, I topped the purée with crispy, spiced chickpeas; and boy it was a great addition!
 I highly recommend this topping, but it’s completely optional!

-- Preheat oven to 400 degrees Fahrenheit and line a baking sheet with foil and set aside.
+Preheat oven to 400 degrees Fahrenheit and line a baking sheet with foil and set aside.

-- Add onions, carrots and garlic cloves to the pan and season with turmeric, sweet paprika, <g class="gr_ gr_62 gr-alert gr_gramm gr_inline_cards gr_run_anim Punctuation only-ins replaceWithoutSep" id="62" data-gr-id="62">salt</g> and pepper.
-Add two tablespoons melted coconut oil and massage the veggies until well coated with spices.
+Add onions, carrots and garlic cloves to the pan and season with turmeric, sweet paprika, salt, and pepper.
+Add two tablespoons melted coconut oil and massaged the veggies until well coated with spices.

-- Bake for 25 minutes or until tender to pierce with a fork.
+Bake for 25 minutes or until tender to pierce with a fork.

-- Serve as is, or add roasted chickpea and fresh chopped parsley.
+Serve as is, or add roasted chickpea and fresh chopped parsley.